Skip to content

 # Upload to Google Play

-shipit play-store --platform android
+shipit play-store --platform android --track internal

 Platform auto-detection